 The Sutton Trust exists to champion social mobility, so that every young person – no matter who their parents are, what school they go to, or where they live – has the chance to succeed in life.
 Our support of the Trust’s Pathways to Banking and Finance, is supporting over 200 talented students from less advantaged backgrounds each year with the vital skills, knowledge and experience to pursue a career in the sector.
 In addition to funding programme delivery costs, colleagues have directly supported young people by providing insights into the workplace.
 Latest findings show 88% of participants plan to pursue a career in banking or finance following the programme.

 We provide three paid days' volunteering leave for our people every year to contribute to their local communities.
 Many choose to use their time for company organised volunteering, or as charity trustees, mentors or for supporting local community groups.

 We also support our colleagues to fundraise and donate to charities close to their heart through payroll giving schemes and with company matching of donations.

-Standard Life Foundation is an independent charity that was established in 2016 using the unclaimed assets from Standard Life’s demutualisation ten years earlier.
-Chaired by Lord Darling, its focus is on research and policy work to improve financial wellbeing, living standards and personal finances for people on low to middle incomes in the UK.
-Currently, two of the ten trustees are from Standard Life Aberdeen plc, our CEO and Global Head of Stewardship and ESG Investment, and the other eight are independent.
+abrdn Financial Fairness Trust (formerly Standard Life Foundation) is an independent charity that was established in 2016 using the unclaimed assets from Standard Life’s demutualisation ten years earlier.
+Chaired by Alistair Darling, it focuses on research, campaigns and policy work to improve financial wellbeing, living standards and personal finances for people on low to middle incomes in the UK.